openhab/openhab-addons/bundles/org.openhab.binding.oppo/README.md

 * serial connection,
 * serial over IP connection

-For users without serial connector on server side, you can use a serial to USB adapter.
+For users without a serial connector on server side, you can use a serial to USB adapter.

 You don't need to have your player device directly connected to your openHAB server.
 You can connect it for example to a Raspberry Pi and use [ser2net Linux tool](https://sourceforge.net/projects/ser2net/) to make the serial connection available on LAN (serial over IP).